 Possibly the most-requested feature from our hosts on Faros has been the ability to reply to messages via email.
 Anyone who has used Craigslist knows about this feature.
 Instead of going to a website or application to respond to a message, you simply reply to the email.

 While it may sound as simple as POSTing to an API to create the message, making this a seamless process for the user involves a lot of moving parts.

-Add a webhook to Inbound Parse in SendGrid as documented here.
+Add a webhook to Inbound Parse in SendGrid.
 First, click Add Host & Url in the top-right hand corner.
 Next, enter your desired subdomain along with your site’s domain.
 Be sure to use the previous domain you made in your MX record and an endpoint on your API that will receive the emails.
 Lastly, enter the API endpoint (Destination URL) that the email payload will be sent to.

-Parse the contents and make the necessary associated updates in your database.
+Parse the JSON and make the necessary associated updates in your database.
 The below snippet provides a simplified overview of what our process looks like (stripped of error handling and method implementations).